 Final Word on Liability Coverage

-Liability coverage pays for the damages to the other driver that you are deemed at-fault for after an accident.
+Liability coverage pays for the damages to the other driver you are deemed at fault for after an accident.
 It consists of property damage liability coverage and bodily injury liability coverage.

 Liability coverage is legally required in almost every state in the United States.
 Each state has its own minimum liability limits that you must adhere to when purchasing a policy.

 While the state limit will keep you legal on the road, it might not be enough coverage.
-Remember that the more liability coverage you purchase, the less you will be responsible to pay for out-of-pocket.
+Remember that the more liability coverage you purchase, the less you will be responsible for paying out-of-pocket.
 Most insurance providers have suggested coverage amounts, so if you are unsure about how much liability coverage to purchase, speak with your agent for a more informed recommendation.